 It was noted that for the decoder bug fix there is already a pending action from the side of the software coordinators.

-The corresponding encoder change is also necessary
+The corresponding encoder change is also necessary.

 Decision (SW): Adopt the corresponding encoder change from JVET-AB0085.

 For the suggested action about additional conformance bitstreams, it is too late trying to include them into the ongoing v2 amendment.